dekrypted/discord-image-logger/README.md

 (You can replace main.py with whatever you made it!); The point of this step is so that you can just visit your.site and not your.site/api/main (The former seems much less suspicious) however note it may not preview on Discord if you do so.
 Still looking for a workaround for this.
 - **4:** Visit https://vercel.com and log in with GitHub.
 - **5:** Click *add new* to make a new project.
 Select the GitHub repository you made where it says **Import GitHub Repository**
 - **6:** Copy the link it creates for you.
 Now you're good to go, start logging some IPs!
+(Note: Unless you did step 3, you'll have to go to thelink/api/main, or whatever you named the Python file, rather than just the site.
+Sorry!)

 Additionally, you can add a domain if you own one!